Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Experiments and Results

-This section analyzes two other BSN models corresponding to different action decomposition methods in the Humanoid-v2 domain.
-In Fig. \ref{fig:humanoid}, for the BSAC three sub-policies model (BSAC-3P), it generates the distribution of the abdomen actions $P(t_1)$, the distribution $P(t_2|t_1)$ of the actions of shoulder and elbow, and the distribution $P(t_3|t_1)$ of the actions of hip and knee, respectively.
+\paragraph{Comparing with Different BSN Models} This section analyzes two other BSN models corresponding to different action decomposition methods in the Humanoid-v2 domain.
+In Fig. \ref{fig:humanoid_mb}, for the BSAC three sub-policies model (BSAC-3P), it generates the distribution of the abdomen actions $P(t_1)$, the distribution $P(t_2|t_1)$ of the actions of shoulder and elbow, and the distribution $P(t_3|t_1)$ of the actions of hip and knee, respectively.
 Within a sub-space, the actions are independent.
 For example, we do not consider the conditional dependence between the actions of the shoulder and elbow, but merging them as one joint action ($t_2$) depends on the abdomen joint ($t_1$).
 And the same situation is in the joints ($t_3$) of the hip and knee actions.
+The results shown in Fig. \ref{fig:humanoid} demonstrate that all BSAC models can achieve higher performance than the SAC.
+On the other hand, compared to the BSAC-3P models' performance, the BSAC-9P presents more advantages than BSAC-5P and BSAC-3P, and the five sub-policies model presents the worst performance among them.
+It implies that the joint policy distribution designed in the BSAC-9P model is more similar to the Q-value distribution than the other BSAC models and describes the more reasonable relationships among those actions in the current reward mechanism.